Jordan Lane (rugby league)

 He has spent time on loan at Doncaster in League 1.

 Background

 Lane was born in Kingston upon Hull, East Riding of Yorkshire, England.

 Career

+Hull FC
-In 2018 he made his Super League début for Hull against the Leeds Rhinos.

-In October 2017 Lane agreed to join Doncaster on loan for the 2018 season.
+In 2018, he made his Super League début for Hull against the Leeds Rhinos.
+In October 2017, Lane agreed to join Doncaster on loan for the 2018 season.

 In September 2019, Lane was awarded with Hull FC's Young Player of the Year award.
+Lane played 26 matches for Hull F.C. for in the Super League XXVIII season as the club finished 10th on the table.

+Castleford Tigers

+On 15 September 2025 it was reported that he had signed for Castleford Tigers in the Super League on a 4-year deal.